sirisha0707/coding-standards/README.md

 ### Naming Conventions
-Variables **should** be declared using `camelCase`
+Variables **should** be declared using `camelCase` E.g:

-E.g:
 ```php
 	$phoneNumber = 8098098089;
 	$packageName = 'Test package';
 ```
-Constants **must** be declared in all upper case with underscore separators.
+Constants **must** be declared in all upper case with underscore separators E.g:
-E.g:
 ```php
 	define('HOST_URL', 'http://localhost/test-project');